EnterpriseDB/tpa/docs/src/distributions.md

 * Debian 12/bookworm is fully supported
 * Debian 11/bullseye is fully supported
-* Debian 10/buster is fully supported
+* Debian 10/buster is a legacy distribution
 * Debian 9/stretch is a legacy distribution
 * Debian 8/jessie is a legacy distribution